jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-for-recas-users.md

 Users can have multiple groups, for example because collaborate with different teams (each having own team directory).

-When users want their Jupyter Notebook/Lab instance can read/write files in this shared directories, the corresponding team group should be selected.
+When users want their Jupyter Lab instance can read/write files in this shared directories, the corresponding team group should be selected.

 If you don't know what select, just leave the default value.

 ### 3.3 CPUs

-Here you can select the number of cpus you want associate with your Jupyter Notebook/Lab instance.
+Here you can select the number of cpus you want associate with your Jupyter Lab instance.
 The available choices are: 1, 2, 4, 8 and 16.
 If you select a number of cpus greater than 1 ensure that your code is able to use a multicore architecture, otherwise your application will use only 1 cpu.